 The West from the Mississippi River to the Pacific, including Alaska, emphasizing the 19th century.
 Spanish exploration; the fur empire; Indian assimilation and extinction; the cowboy's frontier; mining frontier; women in the West; the myth of lawlessness; the West in art, literature, and song; the 20th century West.
-Credit cannot be earned for both HIST 380 and HIST 480.
 Variable.

-HIST 481 Experiential History/International
+HIST 481 Experiential History/International 3 cr.